cryptonote-social/csminer/osx/README.txt

 Tips:

+In Mac Energy Settings, make sure your computer is configured to stay awake while in power adapter mode.
+Select the Power Adapter tab, and set any "Computer sleep" slider to "Never".
-In Mac Energy Settings, click Power Adapter, and if present, enable the option "Prevent computer from sleeping automatically when the display is off".
+If present, enable the option "Prevent computer from sleeping automatically when the display is off".

 For best performance, if csminer reports it's unable to allocate hugepages, try restarting your machine and starting csminer before running anything else.